atomjack/dubtrackapi/README.markdown

 bot.on('ready', function(data) {
   console.log("Ready to go: ", data);
-  // data contains the currentDJ (by name) and currentTrack (artist and track) });
+  // data contains the currentDJ (by name) and currentTrack (artist and track), and the list of users in the room (does not update on join/depart)
+});

 bot.on('chat', function(data) {